As the name implies, invisible disabilities are disabilities that are not immediately noticeable. In a society where disabilities are often…

 Read MoreAn annual review is a formal assessment of employees’ performance over the course of the year.
 Performance, for its part,…

 Read More Canadian Equality Consulting was founded in Moh’kinsstis, otherwise known as Calgary.
-In the spirit of reconciliation, we acknowledge that at our headquarters, we live, work and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, the Métis Nation (Region 3), and all people who make their homes in the Treaty 7 region of Southern Alberta.
+In the spirit of reconciliation, we acknowledge that at our headquarters, we live, work and play on the traditional territories of the Blackfoot Confederacy (Siksika, Kainai, Piikani), the Tsuut’ina, the Îyâxe Nakoda Nations, and the Otipemisiwak Métis Government (Districts 5 and 6, Battle River Territory), and all people who make their homes in the Treaty 7 region of Southern Alberta.

 Terms and Conditions | Privacy Policy